dat3Cph/material/flow5/week3-deploy/Wednesday.md

 A load balancer is a device that acts as a reverse proxy and distributes network or application traffic across a number of servers.

-## Conclusion

-    Forward proxy is there to protect clients
-    Reverse proxy is there to protect the servers

 ### Why use a load balancer?